Ebube18/Global-Superstore-Analysis/README.md

 2. Identify the 3 subcategories with the highest average shipping cost in the United States.
 3. Assess Nigeria’s profitability (i.e., total profit) for 2014.
 How does it compare to other African countries?
 4. Identify the product subcategory that is the least profitable in Southeast Asia.
 Note: For this question, assume that Southeast Asia comprises Cambodia, Indonesia, Malaysia, Myanmar (Burma), the Philippines, Singapore, Thailand, and Vietnam.
-5. a) Which city is the least profitable (in terms of average profit) in the United States?
-For this analysis, discard the cities with less than 10 Orders. b) Why is this city’s average profit so low?
+5. Which city is the least profitable (in terms of average profit) in the United States?
+For this analysis, discard the cities with less than 10 Orders.
 6. Which product subcategory has the highest average profit in Australia?
 7. Who are the most valuable customers and what do they purchase?